fisodd/www-fisodd-com/content/post/right-place.rst

 that our servers could scale faster than our customer's desired growth plans.
-The bonus work was projects assigned by our executives to evaluate a wide variety of web technology that were being considered as potential aquisitions or future competition |--| a fascinating stream of wild ideas and even wilder expectations.
+The bonus work was projects assigned by our executives to evaluate a wide variety of web technology that were being considered as potential acquisitions or future competition |--| a fascinating stream of wild ideas and even wilder expectations.
 In a period where it seemed like everyone was being rewarded for attempting an even more outlandish claim than the one before,